The services provided specifically at the Henry and Betty Egner Memorial Center in Galion, Crawford County include:

-- The Homelessness Prevention and Rapid Re-Housing Program provides temporary shelter and assists with obtaining permanent housing.
-Household income must be at or below 100% of the federal poverty level and customers must present the last 13 weeks of income, and photo identification.
+- The Homelessness Prevention and Rapid Re-Housing Program assists with obtaining permanent housing.
+Household income must be at or below 30% of Average Median Income and customers must present the last 13 weeks of income, and photo identification.

 - The Adult Tutoring Program provides assistance with preparation for the G.E.D. examination for Crawford County residents.

 - The Ohio Benefit Bank Program provides help with pre-registration for food stamps, medical benefits, taxes, voter registration, and other services.

 - The Backpack Program provides Galion school-aged children with enough nutritional, kid-friendly food to last each weekend during the school year.

 - The Fatherhood Program serves Crawford, Marion, Morrow and Richland Counties.
 This program is designed to help fathers develop healthy and lasting relationships with their children while assisting them develop the tools needed to provide economic stability for their families.
 The program is free for all fathers and offers several services.
 Initial assessment and testing is done to complete an individual service plan.
 Program services include:

 Job Seeking and Job Retention

 24/7 Dad Curriculum

 90 Day follow-up

 For more information on the Fatherhood Program, Contact Alexandra Linder, Fatherhood Program Director.